 Negative: I hate to break it to you, Robert Rodriguez did a horrible job on making this movie without thinking this through.

 The 3-D Glasses are completely useless.
 When I first put them on, I can only see red and blue from the lenses.
-It’s like Steve Martin’s glasses from The Jerk, which resulted people becoming cross-eyed!
+It’s like Steve Martin’s glasses from The Jerk, which resulted many people becoming cross-eyed!
 I’m so gonna Triple Down for making me have a difficult time to see through red & blue!
 I am relieved that the 3-D Glasses didn’t damage my eyeballs.
 No wonder Christopher Nolan refuses to convert his pictures into 3-D format.

 Like its first two predecessors, Visual Effects including a Blue Screen Effect, ugly C.G.I. resembling a Jimmy Neutron episode, are obviously fake.
 Look guys and gals, Rodriguez is notorious for making his movies cheap as possible since El Mariachi.